-The solution?
-Use email marketing to build your email list.
-By collecting email addresses, you can talk to people directly.
 Your main challenge is to make your email subject line stand out in the inbox, so the subscriber opens your email.
 Once you’ve managed that, you’ll have their undivided, 1-on-1 attention—and potentially higher open rates!

-You can collect email addresses in an Excel document and send regular emails using the BCC option.
+Artists can collect email addresses in a spreadsheet document and send regular emails using the BCC option.
 Smart art sellers, however, use an email marketing tool.

-From defining the ideal audience to collecting your first email subscribers—let’s dive into how to build your email list as an artist.
+From defining the ideal target audience to collecting your first email subscribers—let’s discover the 3 steps to building your email list as an artist.

 When building your email list, you want to target the right audience so you can focus on conversations with interested fans, valuable connections and potential prospects.

-For an artist or art gallery, your email list audiences could be:
+For an artist or art business, your email list audiences could be:

-The easiest way to grow your email list is to focus on the interactions that take place every day.
-For example in your inquiries on your website, messages on social media, email and phone calls and in person.
+The easiest way to grow your email list as an artist is to focus on the interactions that take place every day.
+For example in your inquiries on your website, messages on social media, email and phone calls.

-To collect subscribers, add signup forms on different pages of your website or integrate a link in your email signature.
+To collect subscribers, add email signup forms on different pages of your website or integrate a link in your email signature.
 By letting your fan base opt-in to your mailing list, you're increasing your email deliverability, that is, landing straight into their inbox.

 Social media is also a fantastic way to grow your email list.
 You can direct people to your website and get them to sign up through pop-ups and embedded forms, or create an opt-in landing page and simply add the link to your profiles.

-Here are some ideas to collect email subscribers offline:
+Here are some ideas to collect email subscribers beyond your website:

 Art is a luxury good.
 That means people aren’t buying pieces regularly, but rather invest in art occasionally.
-Keep this in mind when sending your newsletters.
+Keep this in mind when emailing your newsletters and selling artwork online.

 Instead of focusing on fast sales, put your efforts into building a long-lasting relationship.
 Let subscribers get to know the artist behind those eye-catching creations.
 Make your newsletter content equally unique, engaging and must-have as your art pieces.

-As a museum, art gallery or artist, you could send newsletter content like:
+As a museum, art business or artist, you could send newsletter content like: